 1.0 Continuing Education Credit

 ABOUT TODD A. RICKETTS, PHD

-Todd Ricketts is a Professor and Vice Chair of Graduate Studies and Vanderbilt University Medical Center.
+Todd Ricketts, PhD is a Professor and Vice Chair of Graduate Studies and Vanderbilt University Medical Center.
 He has published more than 100 articles and book chapters and provided over 300 presentations both nationally and internationally.
 He continues to pursue a very active federally and industry funded research program studying the interaction between hearing aids and other hearing assistive technologies, listening environment, and individual differences as they impact the listening and communication experience.
 In addition, current work also focuses on enhancing cost-effectiveness and efficiency in hearing health care while maintaining high quality.
-He is a Fellow of the American Speech-Language Hearing Association (ASHA), past Editor of Trends in Amplification and the Journal of Speech Language and Hearing Research, and a past member of the American Academy of Audiology board of directors.
+Todd is a Fellow of the American Speech-Language Hearing Association (ASHA), past Editor of Trends in Amplification and the Journal of Speech Language and Hearing Research, and a past member of the American Academy of Audiology board of directors.
 He is currently vice-chair of American National Standards Institute (ANSI) S3 (Bioacoustics) committee.
 He is also a current member of the International Collegium of Rehabilitative Audiologists (ICRA).
 In addition to his research and service, Todd teaches and mentors students at Vanderbilt.